Ujjal-Baniya/Chat-Hat/README.md

 # [Chat-Hat](https://chat-hat.herokuapp.com/ "visit")

-#### A **chatHat app** is a realtime chat app.
-This is developed using Node Js for backend and HTML, CSS and vanilla Javascript is used for front end.<br> SocketIO is used for sending and receiving messages and Express is used to initalize sever.
+#### A **chatHat** app is a realtime chat app.
+This is developed using Node Js for backend and HTML, CSS and vanilla Javascript is used for the front end.
+SocketIO is used for sending and receiving messages and Express is used to initialize sever.

 # Features
-- #### Public Room is accessible to everyone.
+- #### The public Room is accessible to everyone.
-- #### Private Room is secured.
-User can create Room and get unique RoomID.
+- #### The private room is secured.
+User can create a Room and get a unique Room ID.
-- #### RoomID is randomly created and different from one another.
+- #### A Room ID is randomly created and is different from one another.
-- #### Private Room will be closed if host leave the chat.
+- #### The private room will be closed if the host leaves the chat.

 # Support
 - #### **Give star :)** ⭐